syncfusion-content/xamarin-docs/Xamarin/ProgressBar/GettingStarted.md

 ### Universal Windows Platform (UWP)

-To launch the SfProgressBar in UWP, intialize the `SfLinearProgressRenderer()` or `SfCircularProgressBarRenderer()` in the `MainPage` constructor before the LoadApplication is called as demonstrated in the following code example.
+To launch the SfProgressBar in UWP, initialize the `SfLinearProgressRenderer()` or `SfCircularProgressBarRenderer()` in the `MainPage` constructor before the LoadApplication is called as demonstrated in the following code example.

 {% highlight c# %}
 public MainPage()